brianjhuang/datahacks-2022/README.md

 For example, if we were to input the sentence "We love datahacks!!!", we find values of {'negative': 0.002, 'neutral': 0.023, 'positive': 0.975} sentiment.

+From evalutating our roBERTa Model, we find that the results on the training set perform much better than the previous models attempted.
+From comparing the actuals to the predicted, we found that the model had an accuracy of around 75.53%.

+With an accuracy of roughly 75%, the roBERTA based sentiment model clearly outperforms the rest and will be our final model to use on the test dataset.
+This model also favors the neutral class as seen above but this is again intuitive because of the class imbalance as seen in other models.
+Again, we think this model is extremely powerful because it is trained on Tweets which we would argue closely resembles the training data.
+Cosequetnyl, we are extremely happy with the results as 75% is a great accuracy with regards to the fact that this is a multi-label classification task with a benchmark of 33%.

 ### Conclusions